mikedeck/aws-lambda-zombie-workshop/README.md

 25\.
 Click **Add mapping template** similar to the way you did this in the earlier steps for the Integration Request section.

 26\.
 In the "Content-Type" text box, insert **application/xml** and click the little black checkmark to continue.
 Similar to the steps done earlier, we are going to copy VTL mapping logic to convert the response data to XML from JSON.
 This will result in your /twilio POST method responding to requests with XML format.
-After you have created the new content-type, a new section will appear on the right side of the screen with a dropdown for **Generate Template**.
-Click that dropdown and select **Method Request Passthrough**.
-In the text editor, delete all the code already in there and copy the following into the editor:
+Copy the following into the editor:

 ``` #set($inputRoot = $input.path('$'))<?xml version="1.0" encoding="UTF-8"?><Response><Message><Body>$inputRoot</Body></Message></Response> ```